sdv-dev/SDV/docs/user_guides/single_table/gaussian_copula.rst

 cannot handle, into numerical representations which they can properly work with.
-In the case of the ``GaussianCopula``, the default transformation is a One-Hot encoding, which can work very well with variables that have a little number of different values, but which is very inefficient in cases where there is a large number of values.
+In the case of the ``GaussianCopula``, the default transformation is a One-Hot encoding, which can work very well with variables that have a small number of different values, but which is very inefficient in cases where there is a large number of values.

 For this reason, the Tabular Models have an additional argument called